gicentre/litvis/documents/tutorials/elmIntroduction4.md

 ### Transforming list contents with map

-The final commonly used function with lists we will consider here is the [map](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map) function, which is used to apply some transforming function to each item in a list.
+The final commonly used function with lists we will consider here is [map](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map), which is used to apply some transforming function to each item in a list.

 For example, here's a mapping that doubles every number in a list: